kiboschool/programming1-bill-calculator/Readme.md

 ### Electricity

 - The first 100 kwH: $5 per kwH
-- 100 kwH to 1000 kwH: $10 per kwH
+- 101 kwH to 1000 kwH: $10 per kwH
 - More than 1000 kwH: $15 per kwH

+### Examples:

+- If the reading for electricity is 45 kwH, then the bill should be calculated as `5 * 45`
+- If the reading for electricity is 101 kwH, then the bill should be calculated as `10 * 101`
+- If the reading for electricity is 235 kwH, then the bill should be calculated as `10 * 235`
+- If the reading for electricity is 4002 kwH, then the bill should be calculated as `15 * 4002`

 ### Water

 - The first 500 m^3: $50 per m^3
-- 500 m^3 to 2500 m^3: $60 per m^3
+- 501 m^3 to 2500 m^3: $60 per m^3
 - 2500 kwH and more $70 per kwH

+### Examples:

+- If the reading for water is 445 m^3, then the bill should be calculated as `50 * 445`
+- If the reading for water is 501 m^3, then the bill should be calculated as `60 * 501`
+- If the reading for water is 2333 m^3, then the bill should be calculated as `60 * 2333`
+- If the reading for water is 3002 m^3, then the bill should be calculated as `70 * 3002`

 ## Further Guidelines

 **Input Validation:** your program should **NOT** crash when a user enters an invalid value.
 Your code should print an error message to let the user know that the input is not correct, and exit.

 For example, if a user enters the value **5** when the menu shows only options **1** and **2**, then the program should to print an **Error** to guide the user to input a correct value.
 The program should exit with no further processing.

 The program should validate all user inputs, for both bill type and meter reading.

 **Constant values:** As specified in the Utility Bill Rates, the price is sliced into three ranges, based on the usage.
 You should define constant values at the beginning of your program and use those variables in the rest of your program.
 Avoid magic numbers in your conditional statements!

 If the numbers in the Utility Bill Rates changed, you should only have to change the constants at the top of your program, leaving other parts of code intact.

 ## Starter Code

 Write your solution in `main.py`.
 The starter code contains the general expected structure of the code, and lists several TODOs.

 ## Expected Results

 Successfully calculating Electricity bill:

 ```txt
 $ python main.py